stoerr/CoDeveloperGPTengine/src/site/markdown/index.md

 The project is quite stable and useable.
 In fact I use it regularily in my own development - both on itself and on my other projects.
 Using it does, however, require that you have a paid ChatGPT account that can use plugins / GPTs.
-There are three ways to use it within ChatGPT: run it as a localhost plugin if you are registered as a [plugin developer](https://openai.com/waitlist/plugins), register it as an unverified plugin or put it into a GPT.
+There are three ways to use it within ChatGPT: put it as actions into a GPT, register it as an unverified plugin or run it as a localhost plugin if you are registered as a plugin developer.
 See the respective documentation for details.

 ## Functionality